 We offer school trips and ‘journeys’ from year 5-11.
 We endeavour to encourage access to these for all students.
 Parents, Class Teachers, Heads of Year, TAs and the SENDCo work together to ensure the correct support is in place for these journeys and that students are well prepared with what to expect.

 We offer support for all students at break and lunchtime through MSAs on the Junior Site and via the Inclusion Area on the Senior Site.
 This allows students to mix with their peers with the supervision of supportive adults.

 How are students supported with their emotional and social development?

-Each student has a form tutor that they see twice daily.
-This relationship is key to the pastoral support on offer at King James Academy.
+Each student has a form tutor that they see up to twice daily.
+This relationship is key to the pastoral support on offer at KJAR.
 This regular contact allows time for students and staff to build a supportive and trusting relationship.

 Each year group also has a Head of Year to oversee pastoral and academic support.